Summer Program in Epidemiology

 Hosted by the Center for Communicable Disease Dynamics and the Harvard School of Public Health Department of Epidemiology

-The 4 week Summer Program in Epidemiology integrates mathematics and quantitative methods to provide students with an understanding of the skills and processes necessary to pursue a career in public health.
+The four-week Summer Program in Epidemiology is geared toward undergraduate students (and postbaccalaureate students) and integrates mathematics and quantitative methods to provide students with an understanding of the skills and processes necessary to pursue a career in public health.

 The summer program curriculum consists of three parts: introductory coursework in epidemiology and biostatistics; formal lectures, which are provided by faculty members with different foci in epidemiology; and a group research project where students will investigate a question of public health relevance that interests them.
 Students who participate in the program are able to meet with students matriculating through various programs at Harvard School of Public Health.
 In addition, students have the opportunity to meet with faculty and administrators individually, and the chance to explore the city of Boston.
 Participants receive summer salary, housing, and funded travel.

 APPLICATIONS ARE NOW CLOSED FOR THE 2014 SUMMER PROGRAM.
 2015 APPLICATION DATES TBD.